legendu-net/blog/misc/content/2019-12-28-use-xgboost-with-spark.markdown

 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

+The split-by-leaf mode (`grow_policy="lossguide"`) is not supported in distributed training, which makes XGBoost4J on Spark much slower than LightGBM on Spark.

 ## XGBoost with Spark